Log-modular quantum groups at even roots of unity and the quantum Frobenius I: Preliminaries

 where the $c_n(q)$ are polynomials in $q^{\pm 1}$ with integer coefficients, $\{\gamma_1,\dots,\gamma_w\}$ is a normal ordering of the positive roots, and up to first order we have

 This linear term actually specifies $R$ entirely.
 The corresponding braiding on $\rep G_q$ is given by

-where $\operatorname{swap}$ is the trivial swap, and $v$ and $w$ are taken to be homogeneous in the above expression.
-This braiding operation is well-defined as any object in $\rep G_q$ is annihilated by high powers of any $E_\gamma$, $F_\gamma$.
+where $\operatorname{swap}$ is the standard vector space symmetry, and $v$ and $w$ are taken to be homogeneous in the above expression.
+This braiding operation is well-defined as any object in $\rep G_q$ is annihilated by sufficiently high powers of any $E_\gamma$, $F_\gamma$.

 \begin{remark} In~\cite{lusztig93}, Lusztig's ``$R$-matrix" $R'$ is the reverse of our $R$-matrix, $R'=R_{21}$.
 This is because the braiding employed in~\cite{lusztig93} is $R'\circ \operatorname{swap}$, which is equal to $\operatorname{swap}\circ R$.
 We follow the convention of~\cite{egno15} with regards to $R$-matrices and braidings. \end{remark}